immerse-ucsb/immerse-ucsb.github.io/pre-training.md

 Synchronous Activity:

--   Recaps of ideas from pre-training days 1-4
+-   Recaps of ideas from pre-training days 1-4: Slide deck [here](https://immerse-ucsb.github.io/IMMERSE Pre-training Day 5.pdf)
 -   Reflections and discussions on challenges of coding, reproducibility, and how to effectively implement data science principles

 Asynchronous Activity: